mathadoor/peft-study/readme.md

 ## Experimental Setup
 ### Matrix Multiplication
 The first experiment is to understand the effect of quantization on matrix multiplication.
 The matrix multiplication is done using the PyTorch library.
-Both the accuracy and the time taken to multiply two matrices are recorded for different quantization levels.
-We consider float32 as the base.
-The quantization levels are FP16, FP8, bfloat16, int8, and int4.
+Both the accuracy and the time taken to multiply two matrices are recorded.
+We consider float32 as the base and int8 as the target quantization.
 The accumulation data type is kept as float32.
 The matrix sizes are varied from 10 x 10, 100 x 100, 1000 x 1000, 10000 x 10000.
 Each matrix is sampled from a normal distribution with mean 0 and standard deviation 1.

 Now let us see how quantized matrix multiplication works.
 Suppose we want to perform the operation $Y = A \times B$.
 Here,
 $Y \in \mathbb{R}^{m \times n}$, $A \in \mathbb{R}^{m \times k}$, and $B \in \mathbb{R}^{k \times n}$.
 Each element in